The average hourly pay for an Aircraft Maintenance Technician is $26.38.

 Aircraft Maintenance Technician Job Listings

-Pay by Experience Level for Aircraft Maintenance Technician
+What is the Pay by Experience Level for Aircraft Maintenance Technicians?

 An entry-level Aircraft Maintenance Technician with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $19.46 based on 21 salaries.
 An early career Aircraft Maintenance Technician with 1-4 years of experience earns an average total compensation of $22.47 based on 155 salaries.
 A mid-career Aircraft Maintenance Technician with 5-9 years of experience earns an average total compensation of $26.52 based on 106 salaries.
 An experienced Aircraft Maintenance Technician with 10-19 years of experience earns an average total compensation of $28.75 based on 99 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $33.

 Employees with Aircraft Maintenance Technician in their job title in Seattle, Washington earn an average of 31.7% more than the national average.
 These job titles also find higher than average salaries in New York, New York (23.2% more) and Chicago, Illinois (21.3% more).
 The lowest salaries can be found in Los Angeles, California (3.4% less).